-Our residency-training program in radiation oncology currently has 25 trainees and is the largest program Canada.
+Our residency-training program in radiation oncology currently has 25 trainees and is the largest program in Canada.

 This five-year program is structured to train the academic leaders of tomorrow and is research-intensive.
 The program’s strength is due to its large, multi-professional faculty’s extensive academic expertise, and advanced radiation medicine technology resources.

-Academic half-day, which includes resident- and faculty-led teaching and oral based drills, occurs every Friday afternoon throughout the academic year.
+Academic half-day, which includes resident- and faculty-led teaching and oral based drills, occurs every Friday morning throughout the academic year.

 Applying to Radiation Oncology Residency

-Residents are admitted to the program through CaRMS, and we are currently only accepting accredited, North American medical school applicants.
+Residents are admitted to the program through CaRMS.

 All new residents are expected to have demonstrated leadership potential and research aptitude.